-Child custody and visitation matters can be a challenging hurdle to overcome when going through a divorce or the end of a relationship.
+Child custody and visitation matters can be a challenging hurdle to overcome when going through a divorce in Mobile, Alabama or the end of a relationship.
 The main priority in these matters should always be whatever is in the best interest of the child and, if both parents cannot agree on what that is, the family court can then decide on how matters should proceed.
 Before embarking on a legal custody battle, it’s vital that both parties understand their different options so that the matter can be successfully settled in court.

 There are a wide variety of different terms used in relation to child custody, yet the vocabulary in the process boils down to these two heavy hitters: physical and legal custody.

 Learn more about child custody, divorce from Herlihy Law’s own Walter Gewin, as he discusses custody cases for unmarried parties and dependency cases with Dan Brennan at FM Talk 106.5.